Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 We now examine peformance numbers for various flavours of INT8 GEMM.
 For these benchmarks, we wrap the C++ APIs for cuBLASLt and CUTLASS as PyTorch extensions.

 Benchmarks were run on a T4 GPU with input tensors of shape [2048, 1920] and [1920, 1920].
-While mileage may vary for different input shapes, we found the following conclusions to be consistent over a variety of shapes/sizes.
+While mileage may vary for different input shapes, the following conclusions were found to be consistent over a variety of shapes/sizes.

-For a detailed guide to timing CUDA kernels with PyTorch, see our [previous blog](https://www.speechmatics.com/company/articles-and-news/timing-operations-in-pytorch).
+For a detailed guide to timing CUDA kernels with PyTorch, see this [previous blog](https://www.speechmatics.com/company/articles-and-news/timing-operations-in-pytorch).

 ###  INT8 vs INT32 output precision